zeno-grey/eve-pingboard/packages/backend/README.md

 ## Database setup
 The application supports both MariaDB and MySQL (via [mysql2](https://www.npmjs.com/package/mysql2) and [knex.js](https://www.npmjs.com/package/knex)).

-During development, you can use `docker-compose -f docker-compose.dev.yml up` to start a local MariaDB instance.
+During development, you can use `docker-compose -f docker-compose.dev.yml up` (run from the project's root directory) to start a local MariaDB instance.
+The database, user and password are all `pingboard`.

 **Note**: The following `yarn migrate:*` and `yarn seed` commands require that you specify the database connection string using the `DB_URL` environment variable!